 With more cups of coffee downed at work than ever before, a coffee stain on your office carpet is now just a natural hazard common to any modern office.
 However, a stain needn’t ruin a clean carpet forever.
-Whether it’s a new spillage, or an old splotch bothering you, following these tips and tricks.
+Whether it’s a new spillage, or an old splotch bothering you, follow these tips and tricks.
 Tried and tested methods to help you remove coffee stains from any carpet, even those in light colours.

 The easiest way to clean up a coffee spill is when it’s fresh.
 The coffee will spread as you attempt to remove it.
-You must remember to always work from the outside to inside to combat this.
+You must remember to always work from the outside to the inside to combat this.
 Don’t be fooled into thinking that giving it a good scrub will help.
 A scrubbing motion will only pull up threads from the carpet and may embed the stain further.
 Instead, use blotting or pressing action when treating the stain.

 - Get a clean cloth, preferably white so you can see the coffee as it is removed.
 Blot or press the cloth against the spill.
 Move the cloth so you are using a clean piece each time as you draw the coffee out of the carpet.
 Do this until there is no more coffee transferring onto the cloth.

-- Add a little water to the stain, and continue blotting.
+- Add a little water to the stain and continue blotting.
 You aim to dilute the coffee while you soak up the liquid, so be careful not to saturate the carpet.

 - If you have such items handy, Good Housekeeping recommends: